 - Halloween II (2009)

 Here is the only Halloween timeline that doesn’t start with Carpenter’s 1978 film.
-Instead, we get Rob Zombie’s version of events, as well as a detailed backstory to Michael’s childhood.
+Instead, we get Rob Zombie’s version of events, as well as a detailed backstory of Michael’s childhood.

 The overall plot is very similar to Carpenter’s original movie, but it decides to do a deeper character study of Michael, who at this point has been a silent and no-nonsense killer who seems to stab people because he is just evil, period.